Wealthify vs Moneyfarm: which is the best option for you?

 Wealthify vs Moneyfarm - performance

-In terms of recent performance, Moneyfarm has slightly outperformed Wealthify across both the higher risk and lower risk portfolios available.
-There is a more drastic difference in performance when it pertains to the lower risk portfolios.
-We have provided a more detailed analysis of performance, going back three years, in our article "Which is the best performing stocks and shares ISA?".
-However, past performance isn't always a guide to future performance.
+In terms of recent performance, Moneyfarm has slightly outperformed Wealthify on the lower and high risk portfolios, whereas Wealthify's medium risk portfolios have performed slightly better than Moneyfarm's equivalent portfolios.
+However, this is just a recent snapshot and it is important to remember that past performance isn't always a guide to future performance.
+We have provided a more detailed analysis of performance, going back five years, in our article "Which is the best performing stocks and shares ISA?".

 Summary: Wealthify vs Moneyfarm